 I don't know how many times I've plopped some part of an animal into a pot with no specific intent in mind.
 I just know that if I tenderize the piece of offal or meat, I will figure out the rest later.
 Trippa alla Romana requires long-simmered tripe.
 Crispy deep-fried pig's ears, red-braised pig's ears, or pig's ears seared in a cast iron all require the ears to be simmered beforehand.

 Once the parts are tender, you can do anything you want to finish the dish and give it character—by deep-frying or pan-frying to crisp up skin and flesh, by roasting or broiling, and so forth.
-When cooking the cheaper cuts of the animal: necks and feet, stomachs, tails and tongues, the game plan is always: a) Make it tender b) Add flavor and texture.
+When cooking the cheaper cuts of the animal: necks and feet, stomachs, tails, and tongues, the game plan is always: a) Make it tender b) Add flavor and texture.

 Now that the weather is getting so nice, you may not want to spend too much time in the kitchen at all.
 You may simply want to take your well-simmered animal parts and move them to the grill.
-Here are just a few options.

 Tongue is a stress-free option for the grill.
 You simmer the tongue in water or stock, adding aromatics and spices.
 If I'm really pressed for time and mental reserves, I may do nothing more than plop a tongue into a pot with water and keep the heat on low.
 A few hours of simmering does the bulk of the work.
 Then you peel the tongue and cut it into thick slabs, perfect for tossing on the grill.
 Because tongue is so fatty, you don't have to worry about it getting tough or dry.